hpesoj/gsl-pointers/PROPOSAL.md

   widget* component;
 ```

-We can't be sure what `component` represents, because pointers are multi-purpose.
-It may represent a single `widget` or an array of `widget`s; it may or may not have ownership of the `widget` it points to; and it may or may not be valid to set it to the null state.
+It isn't clear what `component` represents because pointers are multi-purpose.
+It may represent a single `widget` or an array of `widget`s, it may or may not have ownership of the `widget` it points to, and a null `component` may or may not be valid.
 We have to look at the wider context to understand what it actually represents.
 However, if we use `indirect`:

 ```c++
   indirect<widget> component;